Is Your Life Expanding or Retracting?

 Life is Complex, Not Random

 Events don’t just happen.
 Life is not random.
 There’re always reasons behind the final product.
 We sadly live in a world full of violence.
 The senseless beating of an innocent victim doesn’t magically materialize from nothing; the dastardly act is contingent upon a string of proceeding causes.
 The road leading to the violent crime starts many years before the final culminating event.
-The perpetrator’s experiences and choices slowly intertwined with biological givens molding his present character.
+The perpetrator’s experiences and choices slowly intertwined with biological givens molding his present character (Murphy, 2021).
 His life slowly changed with each set of exposures, choices, and consequences.
 These happenings are magnified by his interpretations, creating the sensible story to organize the inputs.

 A criminal typically doesn’t see themselves as bad.
 They create a story that justifies their badness, exaggerating the instigating factors and dismissing personal choice.
-The seemingly small threads weave together, creating the underlying emotions that motivate behaviors, building a growing disinterest in others, and weakening self-discipline over passions; the innocent child transforms into a violent man, senselessly administering hurt to others.
+The seemingly small threads weave together, creating the underlying emotions that motivate behaviors, building a growing disinterest in others, and weakening regulation over passions; the innocent child transforms into a violent man, senselessly administering hurt to others.
 All along the path, the small changes go unnoticed.
 The individual fails to see life expanding or life contracting.
 The final senseless beating was not a difficult choice, but the climax of many insignificant actions, slowly paving the path to destruction.

 Only when we look close with clear spectacles can we see the growth or decay.